iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 What do you want to see for the next generation of experiment tracking?
-Join our upcoming [meetup](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/282064369/) to discuss, or let us know in the comments!
+Join our upcoming [meetup](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/282064369/) to discuss, join our [Discord community](https://discord.com/invite/dvwXA2N), or let us know in the comments!